 - "Made in Italy" with no phase disclosure.
 Ask which of the four phases (weaving, cutting, sewing, finishing) occurred inside Italy.
 Request photos or a factory audit before first PO.

-- Family workshops without compliance paperwork.
+- Family factories without compliance paperwork.
 Quality may be excellent, but missing OEKO-TEX, GRS, or LWG certificates kill sales to compliance-driven retailers like Net-a-Porter or Selfridges.

 - Cash-only pricing and missing invoices.
 Italy still has a sizable grey market in apparel.
 Undocumented production isn't VAT compliant and creates import risk.